roland-burke/fuel-tracker/README.md

 # Fuel-Tracker
 This is the backend for the Fuel-Tracker App.
-This is only tested on Ubuntu.
+It accepts basic CRUD requests and manages a Postgres Database.
+It is only tested on Ubuntu.
 ## Prerequisite
+For remote setup:
+* running server
-Remote: Have a running server, with docker installed and setup and a working ssh connection<br>
+* docker installed and setup
+* working ssh connection

+For local setup:
-Local: Have docker installed
+* docker installed and setup
 ## Setup
 First you should adjust the `config/conf.template.json` file e.g.:
 ```